 In order to get a competitive product, hiring a sole developer won’t be enough; because UX/UI design and testing are important stages of your future taxi mobile app development.
 I bet you don’t want to disappoint users with poor user experience and bad quality.
 Here you will require an experienced app development team.

 While looking through the companies in order to hire taxi app developers, take into account that high price doesn’t equal high quality.
 We posted recently that there are several components that contributes to a mobile app price.
 In short, you should remember the main factors that form hourly rates:

 - Geographical location of the mobile app development company.

 The essential cost influencing factor is geographical location of the development company.
 It mostly depends on standards of living in the country.

 Just look at the picture below to see how hourly rates for mobile development are different from region to region.

-Obviously, the difference in hourly rates is phenomenal, but in reality, there will be no difference in the actual quality of UK and Ukraine (Eastern Europe) development team product.
+Obviously, the difference in hourly rates is phenomenal, but in reality, there will be no difference in the actual quality of UK and Eastern Europe development team product.

 What actually matters is whether you are comfortable working with a remote team or with companies closer to you.